k3b/ToGoZip/README.md

 <img src="https://f-droid.org/badge/get-it-on.png" alt="Get it on F-Droid" height="100"/></a>

-Easy collection of files from every supporting app into one zip-file while beeing 'on the go' or offline.
+Easy collection of files from every supporting app into one zip-file while being 'on the go' or offline.

 This collecting "2go.zip"-file is like a suitcase where you can put things (files) into from nearly everywhere (from every app that supports 'share'/'send')